Postgraduate research in Health, Wellbeing and Education

-Join the academic community at Staffordshire University and be a part of research that can change lives in the field of Health, Wellbeing and Education.
+Join the academic community at University of Staffordshire and be a part of research that can change lives in the field of Health, Wellbeing and Education.
 Gain access to our expert facilities and develop your research through practice alongside senior researchers in nursing, midwifery, social work, the allied health professions, education, sport and exercise, biomechanics and biomedical science, and psychology.

 Ready-to-go research projects